Slab waves have been called the “world’s heaviest waves”, as well as a “new frontier” in surfing.

 Waves usually move toward the shore, slow as they rise, and break cleanly to one side or both sides.

-Slab waves, on the other hand, move quickly through deep water, and speed toward a shallow dry reef or cliff.
+They move slowly and are highly predictable compared to slab waves which move quickly through deep water, and speed toward a shallow dry reef or cliff.

 Surfing a slab wave has been likened to escaping a collapsing building, in which case the goal of a surfer is to be the cool-headed action hero who makes it through the smoke unscathed, as opposed to the villain who gets crushed under the weight of the concrete.